 2. Shop for a higher return on savings

-Yes, rates remain low by historical standards.
-But every extra dime counts, and chances are good that you can find a better rate than what you have now.
+Especially in these high-inflation times, every extra dime counts.
+Chances are good that you can find a better rate than what you have now.

 3. Open an HSA